ericvolp12/distributed-transcoder/README.md

     ```

     Replace the `input_key`, `output_key`, and `transcode_options` with the appropriate values for your use case.

+    `transcode_options` has 3 placeholders for you to insert, they'll be replaced by the worker when parsing the transcode pipeline:
+    - `{{input_file}}` will be filled with the temporary file location of the input chunk
+    - `{{output_file}}` will be filled with the temporary file location of the output chunk before upload
+    - `{{progress}}` will insert a progress report node like `progressreport update-freq=10 silent=true` and use that to provide status reports.
+Place it in the critical path of your slowest thread.

 3. Monitor the progress of the transcoding job by consuming messages from the transcoding_progress queue: